 Compare the old Filipino immigration described here with the new post–World War II immigration from the Philippines.

-CONTENDING VOICES: ALBERT BEVERIDGE VS. GEORGE HOAR

-Questions for Class Discussion

-1. What reasons did Senator Beveridge offer in support of taking the Philippines “forever?”

-2. What did Senator Hoar argue would be the end result of the United States becoming an imperial power?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 Julius Pratt, Expansionists of 1898 (1951).

 A traditional view of imperialism:

 “The Manifest Destiny of the 1840s had been largely a matter of emotion.
 Much of it had been simply one expression of a half-blind faith in the superior virility of the American race and the superior beneficence of American political institutions.
 In the intervening years, much had been done to provide this emotional concept with a philosophic backing.… Far-fetched and fallacious as their reasoning may appear to us, it nevertheless carried conviction.… The observation must be made that the rise of an expansionist philosophy in the United States owed little to economic influences.… The need of American business for colonial markets and fields for investment was discovered not by businessmen but by historians and other intellectuals, by journalists and politicians.”